MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 To turn on this experimental feature, navigate to [Turn on experimental features][DevtoolsExperimentalFeaturesTurnOnExperimentalFeatures] and choose the checkbox next to **Enable Source Order Viewer**.

-For more information about this experiment, navigate to [Enable Source Order Viewer][DevtoolsExperimentalFeaturesEnableSourceOrderViewer].
+For more information about this experiment, navigate to [Source Order Viewer][DevtoolsExperimentalFeaturesSourceOrderViewer].

 Chromium issue: [#1094406][CR1094406]